![]() |

 Chat sessions are 90 minutes.
 Plan accordingly, and take a break just before class starts.
 Do some stretching, go to the bathroom, eat or get your drinks before you enter the classroom.
 Be sure to try to connect to your ISP and check mail 10 minutes before class if possible, in case any late notices have been sent by the teacher.
 Give yourself the extra time.
 High traffic on your ISP or the school server can slow you down and force you to miss the first 5 to 10 minutes of class.

-If you have not already done so, post your assigned questions and answers to the class forum before the start of class.
+If you have not already done so, post any pre-chat preparation materials, including essays and individually-assigned problems, to the Moodle before chat.

 Bring your textbook, notes, homework calculations, calculator, and paper and pencil to class.
 If you are comfortable using a desktop calculator and taking notes in a text utility like Notepad (available as different applications on both Windows and Macintosh), you can use those.
+You may also find a dictation program like Dragon helps reduce typing, either into chat or taking notes.
 Take notes during class.
-If you are logging, you do not need to document things the teacher or other students say, but it is useful to note your own questions and observations as they occur, so that you can study them later.
+Since Scholars Online logs the chat sessions, you do not need to document things the teacher or other students say, but it is useful to note your own questions and observations as they occur, so that you can study them later.

 Take part in the discussion.
 Ask questions as they occur to you (or note them and ask them at the end of class).

-Chat sessions in astronomy often involve discussion of mathematical calculations.
-Because of the limitations of chat entry, we cannot use super and subscript notations.
-The convention we use is underscore (_) for subscript and up-arrow (^) for superscript.
+Chat sessions in science subjects frequently involve discussion of mathematical calculations.
+One convention we use is underscore (_) for subscript and up-arrow (^) for superscript.
 The term x_1 ^2 means "take the value x-sub-1 and square it".
-You may be more used to seeing this written as x12, but we can't do that in chat.
+You may be more used to seeing this written as x12, and we can actually do that in Dr. Bruce's chat, but it requires a bit of typing.
+If you prefer to use HTML tags, then here's a quick guide:

-Print the log out.
+After chat, log into the chat window again, hit the button for past chat logs, and print the log out.
 As soon as possible after class, review the log and make notes on it about any points that bother you, and be sure to ask about these in our next session.
 Mark important points for review later.
-Save the log to review before the next session and before semester examinations.
+Consult your notes or the Scholars Online copy of the log to review before the next session and before semester examinations

 Start your review two weeks prior to the scheduled examination.